 Key-note lecture: 'Reclaiming, Remapping and Repositioning: Middlebrow Cinema and the case of Almodóvar', B-Film, Screening and Book Launch, Middlebrow Cinema, University of Birmingham, November 2017.

-Over eighteen years I have taught nearly all of the Hispanic Studies undergraduate degree at Exeter, as well as contributing to College of Humanities Masters degrees in Translations Studies and International Film Business.
-Drawing on my own research expertise, I have established a pathway in Spanish film, growing from introductory lectures on team-taught modules at first year, to specialist second and final-year courses.
-In 2018 I introduced a Field Trip for undergraduate students, taking the finalists studying my Pedro Almodóvar course to Chagford Film Festival.
+I have taught across nearly all of the Hispanic Studies undergraduate degree at Exeter, as well as contributing to College of Humanities Masters degrees in Translations Studies and International Film Business.
+Drawing on my own research expertise, I have established a pathway in Hispanic film on these programmes, growing from introductory lectures on team-taught modules at first year, to specialist second and final-year courses.
+In 2018 I introduced a Field Trip for undergraduate students, taking the finalists studying my Pedro Almodóvar course to Chagford Film Festival in Devon.

 - EAFM200 - Distribution and Markets